Travis leads No. 25 Florida State past Syracuse 38-3

-”He’s a really good quarterback and embraces what we lay out.
-He did a great job executing the offense.
-It was an awesome performance,” FSU coach Mike Norvell said. ”We wanted to make a statement and they made a great statement.”

-It was the last conference game for Florida State (7-3, 5-3 Atlantic Coast Conference), which has won three straight since a midseason skid and last week overwhelmed Miami 45-3.
-Syracuse (6-4.
-3-3) lost its second straight at home and it was ugly.
+It was the last conference game for Florida State (7-3, 5-3 Atlantic Coast Conference), which has won three straight since a midseason skid.
+The Orange (6-4.
+3-3) lost their second straight at home and it was ugly.
 The Orange notched just nine first downs to 25 for FSU, were 1 of 11 on third-down conversion attempts, and were outgained 420-160, and the defense was on the field for more than 36 minutes for the third straight game.

-”Maybe we need to get away and circle the wagons,” Orange coach Dino Babers said. ”We’ve got to find a way to get into the end zone.”

 Florida State entered the game leading the country with 69 plays of 20-plus yards and quickly tacked on another when`Trey Benson bolted around the left side for 27 on the Seminoles’ first possession.
 Five plays later, Travis scored on a 3-yard run up the middle for a 7-0 lead.
 Florida State has scored on 13 of 19 first drives of a half this season, with 12 touchdowns.